sumowll/BD4H-Bootcamp/web/spark-mllib.md

 ```

 # Scikit-learn
-If your data set is small after feature construction described in previous [Spark Application]({{ site.baseurl }}/spark-application/) section, you may consider running machine learning predictive model training and testing using your farmiliar tools like scikit-learn in Python or some R pckages.
+If typical data set is often small enough after feature construction described in previous [Spark Application]({{ site.baseurl }}/spark-application/) section, you may consider running machine learning predictive model training and testing using your farmiliar tools like scikit-learn in Python or some R packages.
 Here we show how to do that in Scikit-learn, a Python machine learning library.

 ## Fetch data
-In order to work with Scikit-learn, you will need to take data out of HDFS into local file system.
+In order to work with Scikit-learn, you will need to take data out of HDFS into a local file system.
 We can get the `samples` folder from your home directory in HDFS and merge content into one single file with the command below
 ``` bash
 hdfs dfs -getmerge samples patients.svmlight
 ```